getpelican/pelican/docs/settings.rst

 Suggestion tab
 --------------

-The setting for suggestion tab are :
+The setting for suggestion tab's customizations are :

  * SKRIBIT_TAB_COLOR
  * SKRIBIT_TAB_DISTANCE_HORIZ
  * SKRIBIT_TAB_DISTANCE_VERT
  * SKRIBIT_TAB_PLACEMENT

- * SKRIBIT_TAB_SITENAME
+The identifier is :

-These settings are used for customization.
+ * SKRIBIT_TAB_SITENAME : the identifier of your blog

 To retrieve your sitename from the code snippet, you can use this python code::